EtherealEngine/etherealengine-docs/docs/4_testing/2_reasonable_code.md

 Stateless means that the function itself has **no memory of the past**.
 Referential transparency means that the function is only operating on the parameters, and **nothing else** (no global state access, etc).

 These types of functions may (arguably) mutate parameter state, but may only operate on the given parameters.
 State residing outside of the scope of a stateless function should **never be depended on or mutated**.
-This will ensure that the function holds no inherent state of its own, and therefor will exhibit the behavior of being referentially transparent and **idempotent**.
+This will ensure that the function holds no inherent state of its own, and therefore will exhibit the behavior of being referentially transparent and **idempotent**.

 Idempotency is a quality of any function which can be executed several times without changing the output for a specific input.
 Idempotent functions can be thought of as mappings from one input to one output.